pterofighter-s-organization/apptracker/frontend/README.md

         - update title of the page in dashboard (finished)
         - add a modal for the creating appointment
         - add notes
-        - add shortcuts to different parts of the page
+        - add shortcuts to different parts of the page and a edit button with it

     Starting form (5/10/2023 10:00am)
         - redo all data to match json version in backend